 A common suggestion to take some of the constant force exertions off the knees is to ride at a higher RPM and lower gear resistance, thus having less weight resistance pushing against your knees.
 It is also important for e-Bikers to remember that electric assistance can be increased if you are feeling too much pressure on your knees while riding.

-Some e-Bike adjustments one should also look at including the saddle height, which, if too low, maybe causing too tight a knee angle while pedaling, and crank length, which, if too long, can cause excessive knee flexing and overextension.
+Some e-Bike adjustments one should also look at including the saddle height, which, if too low, maybe cause too tight a knee angle while pedaling, and crank length, which, if too long, can cause excessive knee flexing and overextension.

 Riders should also ensure that they are regularly doing the appropriate stretches to help strengthen the knee and leg muscles.
 Riders should specifically target their quad, hamstring, gluteal, and IT band muscles when it comes to strengthening techniques, as strengthening these areas will help to decrease the risk of knee pain and injury, and ultimately will help improve joint health and range of motion.